|

 information from the previous section (separated by newlines).

-scripts, and are just meant for human consumption.
-Also, note
+and are just meant for human consumption.
+Also, note that while

-embedded newlines, they sometimes do.
-(However, the free-form
+newlines, they sometimes do.
+(However, the free-form messages will

-messages will never have an embedded NUL character).
-So, the
+never have an embedded NUL character).
+So, the entire block of

-entire block of information is meant for human readers as an
+information is meant for human readers as an agglomeration of all

-When the merge has conflicts, the exit status is 1.
-If the merge
+the merge has conflicts, the exit status is 1.
+If the merge is not

-is not able to complete (or start) due to some kind of error, the
+able to complete (or start) due to some kind of error, the exit

 unspecified).
 When --stdin is passed, the return status is 0 for